bersa125/Coap-P2P-Implementation/README.md

 # Coap-P2P-Implementation
-A project example involving Arduino UNO and the ESP8266-01 Wi-FI module for implementing an example of peer-to-peer communication between microcontrollers.
+A project example involving Arduino UNO and the ESP8266-01 Wi-FI module for implementing peer-to-peer communication between microcontrollers.
 A more detailed description and code will be provided soon...